-Does Muscle Really Weigh More Than Fat?
-A Pound of Muscle versus a Pound of Fat
+A Pound of Muscle Versus a Pound of Fat

-A good way to explain this concept would be to use an analogy as an example.
+Take an example.
 Let’s say we have a pound of apples and pound of applesauce.
-The consistency of the applesauce will be the example of the lard that is inside of your body.
-Can you picture the lumpy, soggy look in a pair of your favorite yoga pants?
+The consistency of the applesauce is like the lard inside of your body.
+Can you picture that lumpy, soggy look in a pair of your favorite yoga pants?

 In contrast, the apples are a much more firmly packed matter and they do not require much room to expand.
-In other words, would you rather your backside look more like two ripe apples as opposed to two heaping lumps of applesauce?
+Would you rather your backside looked more like two apples or two lumps of applesauce?

-So now that we have determined the correct answer to the most important question, “Does muscle really weigh more than fat,” we can now delve into why lean muscle is such a valuable factor when it comes to improving and maintaining a healthier physique.
+So now that we have the answer, we can delve into why lean muscle is such a valuable factor when it comes to improving and maintaining a healthier physique.

-Cardio fitness is an important factor if you want to shed extra pounds, maintain a healthier heart and reduce your risk of developing disease, as is implementing a resistance training routine or program.
+Cardio fitness is an important factor if you want to shed extra pounds, maintain a healthy heart, and reduce your risk of developing disease.
+A resistance-training program is just as key.
 Lean tissue can be your best friend when it comes to boosting your metabolism.
 One pound of lean muscle burns significantly more calories than a pound of fat.

 In addition to regular cardio and resistance training, a well-balanced diet rich in protein is also necessary to help you achieve and maintain your weight-loss goals and a leaner, more toned physique.